-Across the world, girls are less likely to finish school, less likely to pursue higher education, and thus less likely to follow career paths that lead to higher-paying, more specialized jobs. – Vicki Niu, C4G content developer, Stanford Undergraduate
+Across the world, girls are less likely to finish school, less likely to pursue higher education, and thus less likely to follow career paths that lead to higher-paying, more specialized jobs. – Vicki Niu, Inspire Girls content developer, Stanford Undergraduate

-We aim to have teachers with student teams in Africa and the USA co-develop and field test C4G teacher resources to help them inspire girls to pursue careers in technology.
+We aim to have teachers with student teams in Africa and the USA co-develop and field test Inspire Girls teacher resources to help them inspire girls to pursue careers in technology.

 - to enable and empower girls to stay in school